urbit/docs/tutorials/arvo/arvo.md

 Arvo handles nondeterminism in an interesting way.
 Deciding whether or not to halt a computation that could potentially last forever becomes a heuristic decision that is akin to dropping a packet.
-Thus it behooves one to think of Arvo as being a packet transceiver rather than a full fledged computer - events are never guaranteed to complete.
+Thus it behooves one to think of Arvo as being a stateful packet transceiver rather than an ordinary computer - events are never guaranteed to complete, even if one can prove that the computation would eventually terminate.
+We elaborate on this in the [solid state interpreter](#solid-state-intrepeter) section.

 Because Arvo is run on a VM, nondeterministic information such as the stack trace of an infinite loop that was entered into may be obtained.
 This is possible because while Arvo may be unable to obtain that information, the